 Technology has transformed sailboat design and racing – nowhere is that more evident than in the America’s Cup, the world’s most renowned sailing competition and the most difficult to win.
-Maybe even before being a race, the America’s Cup is also a contest of know-how and technology which very essence is to be innovative and reach excellence in technological development.
-It has evolved dramatically over the past few years with boats that have gone from big and heavy mono-hull boats with a very big ballast to provide stability, and which were not very fast, to spectacular vessels that are now multi-hull boats capable of flying over the water at great speeds supported only by two foils, pushing the boundaries of performance.
+The America’s Cup is also a contest of know-how and technology which very essence is to be innovative and reach excellence in technological development.
+It has evolved dramatically over the past few years with boats that have gone from big and heavy mono-hull boats to spectacular multi-hull vessels that are capable of flying over the water at great speeds supported only by two foils, pushing the boundaries of performance.

 Racing towards the America's Cup

 Take a look at the full story behind the pursue of innovation and excellence.Read the case study

 Groupama Team France adopted the Designed For Sea industry solution experience from Dassault Systèmes based on the 3DEXPERIENCE platform.
 “The 3DEXPERIENCE platform has enabled us to accelerate the development of our two catamarans,” Martin Fischer, head of the design team at Groupama Team France, says.
 “In the past, we used different software for each task; one for 3D modeling, one for structural analysis and another for flow simulations and optimization.
 With the 3DEXPERIENCE platform, we have all these applications integrated into one environment.
 It really helps to speed things up and we make fewer errors,” he adds.